esmnext/esmx/examples/docs/src/en/guide/start/glossary.md

 ## Package

-NPM package or Monorepo sub-package, emphasizing the publishing unit and physical structure.
+npm package or Monorepo sub-package, emphasizing the publishing unit and physical structure.